api-platform/docs/laravel/index.md

 php artisan make:model Book
 ```

 By default, Laravel uses SQLite.
-You can open the `database/database.sqlite` file with your prefered SQLite client (PHPStorm works like charm), create a table named `books` and add some columns, Eloquent and API Platform will detect these columns automatically.
+You can open the `database/database.sqlite` file with your preferred SQLite client (PHPStorm works like a charm), create a table named `books`, and add some columns, Eloquent and API Platform will detect these columns automatically.

 But there is a better alternative: using a migration class.